pmean/build-website/text/05/TenStudiesB.md

 supplement including folic acid, and 2391 pregnant women received a trace-element supplement (copper, manganese, zinc and vitamin C).
 In the latter group, six cases of neural-tube defects were found, while none were found in the folic acid group.
-Surprisingly  this was not mentioned in an [MMWR report published in 1992](http://www.cdc.gov/mmwr/preview/mmwrhtml/00019479.htm) which instead cites
+Surprisingly<U+FFFD> this was not mentioned in an [MMWR report published in 1992](http://www.cdc.gov/mmwr/preview/mmwrhtml/00019479.htm) which instead cites